 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact A. Aesthetics.
-Will the project: 1) Have a substantial adverse effect on a scenic vista? √ 2) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? ✓ 3) Substantially degrade the existing visual character or quality of the site and its surrounding? √ 4) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? √
+Will the project: 1) Have a substantial adverse effect on a scenic vista? ✓

+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact 2) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? ✓ 3) Substantially degrade the existing visual character or quality of the site and its surrounding? ✓ 4) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? ✓

-Much of the land around the site is completely developed or has been approved for development.
-Because of the flat terrain, views from one side of the property to the other are unobstructed.
+This site is currently developed and no changes to the site are proposed.
 No designated scenic vistas exist on the project site or in the project area.
-Therefore, no impacts in this regard would occur either with the General Plan Amendment and Zone Change or with the subsequent Conditional Use Permit and construction of a future shopping center.
+Therefore, no impacts in this regard would occur either with the General Plan Amendment or Site Utilization Plan Revision.